Sleeping in Airports

 Locations & Seating

-Of the two terminals here, the newer Terminal 2 is more comfortable, with modern amenities and a decent amount of seating.
-In general, the areas inside Security seem to have more seating than the pre-Security areas.
+Of the two terminals here, the newer Terminal 2 is more comfortable, with modern amenities and decent seating.
+Generally, the areas on the airside have more seating than the landside areas.

 Here are good sleep spots that travellers have reported:

-• National flights, near Gate 45 are some bed-like benches and a quieter vibe.
+• National departures near Gate 45 have a few bed-like benches and a quieter vibe.

-• Terminal 2, entrance to Gates 67 and 78 has some comfortable chairs and long benches.
+• Terminal 2, entrance to Gates 67 and 78, has comfortable chairs and long benches.

 Rest Zones